mwmlln/shinju_select/static/documentation/TESTING.md

 ### #17 Quantity and available stock

-  * Acceptance criteria : State the number of available stock clearly in the product detail page and prevent exceeding stock number in the shopping bag &#9745;
+  * Acceptance criteria : State the number of available stocks clearly in the product detail page and prevent exceeding stock number in the shopping bag &#9745;

     Tasks